jloveric/high-order-layers-torch/README.md

 ## Idea

-The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
-The n-weights describe the value of a piecewise polynomial on a regular grid (in the case of a piecewise polynomial) each of the n-weights can be updated independently.
+The idea is extremely simple, instead of a weight at the synapse we have a function F(x) that can be arbitrarily complex.
+As a practical matter I implement this by using multiple weights corresponding to each link, these weight are used as parameters of the function, and to make sure there is still some GPU efficiency, these weights are just coefficients of the basis functions.
+In most of this work, the n-weights describe the value of a piecewise polynomial on a regular grid (in the case of a piecewise polynomial) each of the n-weights can be updated independently.
 A Lagrange polynomial and Gauss Lobatto points are used to minimize oscillations of the polynomial.
 The same approach can be applied to any "functional" synapse, and I also have Fourier series synapses in this repo as well.
 Because the non-linearity is applied on the link, the node is simply a summation

 In the image below each "link" instead of being a single weight, is a function of both x and a set of weights.
 These functions can consist of an orthogonal basis functions for efficient approximation.